 A past application said the developers would build a Doctors Surgery, but the NHS confirmed during that process that they wouldn't be able to take it on and to staff it.
-Add to this that there are now limited pharmacy provisions in and around Theale and Tilehurst, this makes matters worse as people will have to travel, mostly by car, to locations where they can get their medications.
+Add to this that there are now limited pharmacy provisions in and around Theale and Tilehurst, with pharmacies closing rather than opening, this makes matters worse as people will have to travel, mostly by car, to locations where they can get their medications.